Building Brand Affinity Through Customer Engagement

 With respect to rich rewards, retailers are well aware that consumers love coupons.
 According to RetailMeNot, 92% of consumers use coupons.
 In addition, 83% of consumers make an unplanned purchase because of a coupon (NCH Marketing Services).
 These are huge numbers.
 It’s no wonder retailers continue to use incentives to drive consumers to their stores.
 Regardless of how retailers entice customers to buy, an opportunity to continue the conversation happens every time a customer makes a purchase.
 Retailers intent on using mobile coupons to build brand affinity usually do so with generous offers (e.g., 20% off an item next time you shop).
 Inherent in the use of rich offers is the ability to manage offer accessibility and coupon liability by the retailer.
 Without the necessary controls, a rich coupon could seriously impact a retailer’s bottom line.
 Implementing true one-time-use mobile coupons will mitigate coupon liability concerns.
 A single-use coupon guarantees the offer is used once and only once.
 In addition, regardless of the number of times a customer requests to receive the coupon, they will receive the same offer.

 Personalizing the customer experience can be supported in a number of ways including offers, channels and messages.
 As a retailer, being able to provide coupons for women’s shoes to your female customers or men’s slacks to your male customers creates a much improved brand experience.
 Even more so if the offers are for age appropriate merchandise and relative to a person’s location.
-For example, a retailer might deliver a 15% off mobile coupon for shorts to their customers in the south and wool pants to their customers in the north as part of a President’s Day promotion.
+For example, a retailer might employ mobile coupon software to deliver a mobile coupon marketing program offering a 15% discount deliver a 15% off mobile coupon.
 Additional forms of personalization include letting customers determine when and which channel to receive messages as well as messages with information applicable only to them.
 Messages such as “Dan, your Rx is ready for pickup at the 6th & Broadway store” or “Stephanie, Brand milk and salmon are on sale this week” provide the personal connection that allows the retailer to rise above the noise creating a truly unique shopping experience.

 Retailers are increasingly turning to mobile building brand affinity.
 Having the ability to issue rewards securely to a customer’s designated channels creates a rich and unique customer experience.
 On the flip side, the retailer is rewarded with customer affinity that translates into a higher customer life-time value.